 The synchronization types.
 By default, Incremental Data Synchronization is selected.
 You must also select Schema Synchronization and Full Data Synchronization.
 After the precheck is complete, DTS synchronizes the historical data of the selected objects from the source database to the destination cluster.
 The historical data is the basis for subsequent incremental synchronization.

-ImportantAfter you synchronize data from an ApsaraDB RDS for MySQL instance to an ApsaraDB for SelectDB instance, the data types are converted.
-If you do not select Schema Synchronization for the Synchronization Types parameter, you must create tables that use the Unique Key model in the destination ApsaraDB for SelectDB instance before data synchronization.
-The schemas of the destination tables must be compatible with the synchronized data.
-For more information, see the Data type mapping section of this topic and Data models.
+ImportantWhen data is synchronized from MySQL to SelectDB, data types are converted.
+If you do not select Schema Synchronization, you must create tables that use the Unique or Duplicate model with the corresponding schemas in the destination SelectDB instance beforehand.
+For more information, see Data type mapping, Additional column information, and Data model.

 Processing Mode of Conflicting Tables